NATIONWIDE INNOVATION PARK

 - Secure our attractiveness and competitiveness by means of clear competence profiles at the sites as well as excellent conditions and services for our customers

-ONE OUT OF FIVE SITES
+ONE OUT OF SIX SITES

 Innovation site PARK INNOVAARE at the Paul Scherrer Institute (PSI) is one of the founding members of the national network of innovation parks Switzerland Innovation.
 PARK INNOVAARE and its resident companies thus benefit from the unique financial and business development support offered by the network.
 This includes the Swiss federal guarantee – a framework credit of 350 million Swiss francs to be used as collateral for earmarked loans needed to finance research infrastructure (equipment, facilities) – as well as land use, international marketing activities, and the Switzerland Innovation brand.